dper/pumptweet/README.md

     Posting to Twitter...
     Updating history...

-For convenience, there is a Bash script, `pt.sh` that does `virtualenv` stuff for you.
+For convenience, there is a bash script, `pt.sh` that does `virtualenv` stuff for you.
 Call that script from the command line to make sure it works.
 If you installed from source, run it as follows.

     $ cd /home/me/pumptweet && pt.sh